-Modified whole life insurance is a type of whole life insurance that offers lower premiums for a short time (usually two to three years), followed by a higher rate for the remainder of the policy.
+Modified whole life insurance is a type of whole life insurance that offers lower premiums for a short time, followed by a higher rate for the remainder of the policy.

-Many modified whole life policies don’t allow you to contribute to your policy’s cash value during that introductory period.
+Many modified whole life policies don’t allow you to contribute to your policy’s cash value during the introductory period.

 The two major differences between traditional whole life insurance and modified whole life insurance are:

 The premiums: Standard whole life insurance has the same premiums for your entire policy, whereas modified whole life premiums change once.

 The cash value: Your premiums begin to fund your cash value account right away with whole life insurance, but for most modified whole life policies, you will need to wait until your premiums go up.

 While the differences may seem small, they can have a real impact on your finances.
 You may not lose out on much cash value growth over two years, but a longer introductory period can set you back.

 And you’ll be going without a key policy feature while paying five to 15 times more than it costs to get similar coverage under a term life policy.

 How much does modified whole life insurance cost?